Walters State offers one-semester pharmacy tech certificate - NewsBreak

 Kingsport school system ceases using dome, school board to discuss bidding on Colonial Heights Middle

-KINGSPORT — A week into the 2022-23 school year, Dobyns-Bennett High School is no longer is using the Buck Van Huss Dome during the school day or for afterschool sports until further notice.
-The system has stopped using the dome because of structural concerns following an architectural study.
+KINGSPORT — A week into the 2022-23 school year, Dobyns-Bennett High School is no longer is using the Buck Van Huss Dome during the school day or for after-school sports until further notice.
+It is because of structural concerns from an architectural study.

-Two Southwest Virginia clinics get share of $90 million national health data grant
+Two SWVA clinics get share of $90 million national health data grant

 WASHINGTON, D.C. – Health clinics in Lee and Scott counties will see grants under a $90 million federal health data program.
 The U.S. Department of Health and Human Services announced the grants Monday under American Rescue Plan funding for 27 Virginia community health centers and almost 1,400 health centers nationwide.